 "Dealing with Conflicting Health Information" explores various types of conflicting information someone may encounter, from the mostly harmless to the intentionally deceptive, and teaches methods to start civil conversations about misunderstood health topics.

-This course will equip participants with rapid, in-the-moment tools and frameworks to debrief stressful situations with individuals or teams, promoting well-being and enhancing team performance.
+“Strategies to Support Team Well-Being” equips participants with rapid, in-the-moment tools and frameworks to debrief stressful situations with individuals or teams, promoting well-being and enhancing team performance.
 Participants will consider systems-based interventions that may address upstream drivers of well-being and practice applying communication techniques and planning frameworks to case-based scenarios.
-Skills learned in this class will apply to routine work, as well as crisis public health and clinical scenarios.
+Skills learned in this class will apply to routine work, as well as public health crises and clinical scenarios.